Blockchain in Healthcare: Practical Use Cases & Benefits You Should Know

 Hence, knowing these stats, it’s a time to dig deeper into the blockchain use case for healthcare and what real values it brings for being worth implemented.

 1. Patient Data Management ➜ Secured & Faster Data Analysis & Transfer

-The most obvious example is with patient data management.
+The most obvious blockchain use case example in healthcare is with patient data management.
 Someone who visits a hospital, for instance, can feel much more comfortable handing over things like a social security number and credit card information if they know that blockchain encryption is being run on the network that they are using.
 Hackers will find it much more challenging to crack a blockchain encryption system.